Wield

-Wield is a civil parish in Hampshire, England, within the district of East Hampshire.
+Wield is a civil parish in the East Hampshire district, in the county of Hampshire, England.
 It includes two neighbouring villages, Upper Wield and Lower Wield.
-At the 2011 Census the population was 254.
+In 2021 the parish had a population of 237.

 The parish council meets quarterly at the parish hall in Upper Wield.

 Wield as a civil parish is separate from the church parish.
 The parish church, dedicated to St James, is also in Upper Wield.
 It is mainly Norman, and is a Grade I listed building.

+Notable people

+William Wallop (c.
+1553-1617), Member of the Parliament of England, justice of the peace, thrice mayor of Southampton.